-Anonymous asked: I think you mean, "Everything is Wholock and EVERYTHING hurts"
+Anonymous said: I think you mean, "Everything is Wholock and EVERYTHING hurts"

 Apologies for replying so late.
 Tumblr doesn’t like to tell me when I have mail.